SoK: A Framework for Unifying At-Risk User Research: Introduction

+Anyone can experience attacks related to their security, privacy, or safety online (\ie \emph{\spas}), but \emph{\users} have risk factors that augment or amplify their chances of being digitally attacked and/or suffering disproportionate harms.
+For example, some activists are surveilled by government actors due to their work~\cite{marczak2017social,sanches2020under}; people who are LGBTQ+ face elevated risk of harassment by anonymous attackers on social media~\cite{blackwell2016lgbt,blackwell2017classification}; and women in repressive regions experience pervasive sexual harassment online and sometimes severe consequences from their community as a result~\cite{vashistha2019threats, sambasivan2019they}.

-A growing body of research has explored how the \spasadj needs of \users are potentially unmet by existing security, privacy, and safety threat models that tend to focus on a mythical ``average user.''
-A common recommendation from researchers in this space is to ``consider'' (\eg \cite{matthews2017stories,sleeper2019tough,daffalla2021defensive,barwulor2021disadvantaged,vashistha2018examining, zhao2019make}) \users during the technology design and development process.
-For technology practitioners seeking to follow this advice, however, it can be bewildering to consider dozens of different \groups, across varying contexts and circumstances, each with disjoint and sometimes contradictory \spasadj needs.
-Accordingly, we argue that there is a need for synthesis: to organize what is known into a framework that the digital-safety community can use to reason about \users, and to identify gaps in knowledge and key areas for future work.
+A growing body of research has explored how the \spasadj needs of \users may be unmet by existing security, privacy, and safety threat models that tend to focus on a mythical ``average user.''
+A common recommendation from researchers in this space is to consider \users during the technology creation process (\eg \cite{matthews2017stories,sleeper2019tough,daffalla2021defensive,barwulor2021disadvantaged,vashistha2018examining, zhao2019make}).
+However, for technology creators, it can be bewildering to consider dozens of different \groups, each with disjoint and sometimes contradictory \spasadj needs.
+Accordingly, we argue that there is a need for synthesis: to organize what is known into a framework that can be used to reason about \users' \postsubmission{risks and needs}, and to identify gaps in knowledge for future work.

-We systematically identified and reviewed \numpapers papers focused on the \spasadj experiences of at-risk populations, and we developed a framework that can be used to reason about four research questions regarding \users:
+We systematically identified and reviewed \numpapers papers focused on the \spasadj experiences of at-risk populations and developed a framework that can be used to reason about four research questions regarding \users: